NovoMinersClub/novo-webcli/README.md

 ## Disclaimer

-This application is experimental and for educational purposes only.
+Miners are not devs and this application has been mostly developed using ChatGPT.
+It is experimental and for educational purposes only.
 Users are advised to exercise caution when using this software and to keep a secure copy of their private keys in a safe location.
 The developer of this application cannot be held responsible for any consequences resulting from the use of this software.

 The maintainer of this application and the Novo Miners Club have no direct relationship with the creators of the NOVO blockchain.
 Neither party encourages investment in this experimental blockchain.
 The purpose of this application is to provide a tool for community members interested in playing with the node software and learning about the technology.